tgfrerer/island/README.md

 some extra steps to set up.
 These steps are documented in a [separate readme](legacy_sdk_installation_instructions.md).

-## Island compilation
+## Building an Island project

-*Remember to update submodules before building*
+If you freshly cloned the island repository, remember to update submodules before proceeding.

     git submodule init
-    git submodule update
+    git submodule update --depth=1

+Then move to the directory of the island project which you want to compile

+    cd apps/examples/hello_triangle/

+Build using CMake:

+    mkdir build
+    cd build
+    cmake -G Ninja ..
+    ninja

+Run your new Island Application:

+    ./Island-HelloTriangle

-The CMAKE parameter `PLUGINS_DYNAMIC` lets you choose whether to compile Island as a static binary, or as a thin module with dynamic plugins.
+**Note**: The CMAKE parameter `PLUGINS_DYNAMIC` lets you choose whether to compile Island as a static binary, or as a thin module with dynamic plugins.
 Unless you change this parameter, Debug builds will be built thin/dynamic for hot-reloading, and Release builds will produce a single static binary.

+## Integrated Development Environment support

+I recommend using the freely available [QT Creator](https://download.qt.io/official_releases/qtcreator/) IDE, it allows you to directly open CMake project files, and integrates seamlessly with the Island workflow.
+Alternative IDEs are of course available, and as long as they support CMake project files, should work.